-The long 20-year moratorium of destructive ASAT tests came to an abrupt end in January 2007, when the defunct weather spacecraft Fengyun 1C, in a sunsynchronous orbit at the altitude of about 865 km, was destroyed by a Chinese kinetic energy kill vehicle launched into a direct ascent intercept trajectory by an SC-19 missile [3,11,12].
-The catastrophic breakup of the 880 kg spacecraft generated - as of 20 June 2022 - 3533 cataloged fragments, 2829 (i.e. 80%) of which still in orbit.
+The long 20-year moratorium of destructive ASAT tests came to an abrupt end in January 2007, when the defunct weather spacecraft Fengyun 1C, in a sun-synchronous orbit at an altitude of about 865 km, was destroyed by a Chinese kinetic energy kill vehicle launched into a direct ascent intercept trajectory by an SC-19 missile [3,11-13].
+The catastrophic breakup of the 880 kg spacecraft generated - as of June 20, 2022 - 3533 cataloged fragments, 2829 (i.e. 80%) of which still in orbit at that date.
 Even today, it yet represents the most severe fragmentation ever occurred in orbit.
-Alone, as of 20 June 2022, it has produced more cataloged debris (+8%) than all other tests combined, both before and after, and the fragments still in orbit are more than 2.3 times those attributable to all other tests.
-Moreover, due to the initial orbit of the target satellite, a significant fraction of the debris will remain in space for several decades, adversely affecting the environment in a LEO region already especially crowded [13].
+Alone, as of June 20, 2022, it has produced more cataloged debris (+8%) than all other tests combined, both before and after, and the fragments still in orbit are more than 2.3 times those attributable to all other tests.
+Moreover, due to the initial orbit of the target satellite, a significant fraction of the debris will remain in space for several more decades, adversely affecting the environment in a LEO region already especially crowded [14].

-The second ASAT weapon of the XXI century was used by the United States a little over a year later, in February 2008 [3,14].
-The move was justified by the need to destroy a 1-meter spherical propellant tank filled with about 450 kg of toxic hydrazine on board the failed satellite USA 193, reentering uncontrolled from a low orbit with an inclination of 58.5° [15].
-The hydrazine, needed for orbit maintenance, had never been used, due to the failure of the spacecraft immediately after its launch, and was now frozen inside the tank, then representing a considerable reentry casualty risk, according to NASA estimates [14].
+The second ASAT weapon of the twenty-first century was used by the United States a little over a year later, in February 2008 [3,15,16].
+The move was justified by the need to destroy a 1-m spherical propellant tank filled with about 450 kg of toxic hydrazine on board the failed satellite USA 193, reentering uncontrolled from a low orbit with an inclination of 58.5° [15,17].
+The hydrazine, needed for orbit maintenance, had never been used, due to the failure of the spacecraft immediately after its launch, and was now frozen inside the tank, then representing a considerable reentry casualty risk, according to NASA estimates [15,16].

-USA-193, with an estimated mass of about 2400 kg [14], was destroyed by the high velocity impact with a lightweight exo-atmospheric projectile kinetic warhead launched into a direct ascent intercept trajectory with a modified SM-3 missile, fired from an Aegis cruiser stationed west of the Hawaii Islands.
+USA 193, with an estimated mass of about 2400 kg [16], was destroyed by the high velocity impact with a lightweight exo-atmospheric projectile kinetic warhead launched into a direct ascent intercept trajectory with a modified SM-3 missile, fired from an Aegis cruiser stationed west of the Hawaii Islands.
 The interception, occurred at a geodetic altitude of just 249 km, produced 175 cataloged fragments.
 However, being the engagement height so low, most of the debris decayed from orbit within a few months and the last cataloged piece entered the atmosphere at the end of October 2009.